How can songs and music help you learn French?

 Learning French benefits anyone aspiring to be in the music industry.

-The interrelation of the world makes France crucial for business.
-Its vibrant culture and diverse use make it a popular choice among hobbyists.
+France’s pivotal role in global relations makes it essential for business.
+Its vibrant culture and diverse uses make it a popular choice among hobbyists.

 Many jobs demand French language skills.
 Plus, it is helpful in diplomacy and cultural interchange.